Gnathifera

 Gnathifera (from the Greek gnáthos, "jaw", and the Latin -fera, "bearing") is a clade of generally small spiralians characterized by complex jaws made of chitin.
 It comprises the phyla Gnathostomulida, Rotifera and Micrognathozoa.
 Chaetognatha has recently been recognised as closely related to the group, with it either being included within Gnathifera or the broader group Chaetognathifera.

-Gnathiferans include some of the most abundant phyla.
+Chaetognathiferans include some of the most abundant phyla.
 Rotifers are among the most diverse and abundant freshwater animals and chaetognaths are among the most abundant marine plankton.